sayheylaura/anonymous-proxy/README.md

 - Create a proper file and directory structure for a web project.

-- Use of a version control system.
+- Use of a version control system (Git and GitHub).

 - Create HTML and Sass code with a correct syntax, and correctly indented.